-- Perhaps unsurprisingly given the recent coverage in the media, customers have chosen company profits as their top reason for unacceptability (35%), alongside the size of the bill increases. - They are followed by the expectation for companies to pay for these improvements themselves (27%) and the lack of trust in the company to deliver these services (26%).
+- Perhaps unsurprisingly given the recent coverage in the media, many customers (43%) have chosen company profits as their top reason for unacceptability. - This is followed by the increase being too expensive (32%), an expectation for companies to pay for these improvements themselves (27%) and the lack of trust in the company to deliver these services (23%)

 Figure 13.
 Q30.
 What are the two main reasons that you feel the proposals for your water services are unacceptable?

-Base: All HH respondents that felt proposals were unacceptable (124)
+Base: All HH participants that felt proposals were unacceptable (152)